N1-registered vehicles: what it means and what the advantages are

 Personal use Restricted Free

-Those with a VAT number or a company will find N1 vehicles a more advantageous solution compared to M1 cars.
+Those with a VAT number or a company will find N1 vehicles to be a more advantageous solution than M1 cars.

 Beware of “fake trucks”

-In recent years, checks on N1 vehicles have become more stringent.
-A vehicle can be considered a fake truck if it does not meet the technical parameters or is primarily used for personal use.
+In recent years, checks on N1 vehicles have become stricter.
+A vehicle may be considered a fake truck if it does not comply with the technical parameters or is used mainly for personal purposes.

 • loss of tax benefits